 Within this chapter, we give a brief introduction to modeling and identification.
 To this end, we use a simple example to model and to illustrate pitfalls associated with a model built from noisy measurements.
-Additionally, we give a recall over terms from differential equations and stochastic, which will be required throughout the lecture.
+Additionally, we give a recap of terms from differential equations and probability theory, which we will require throughout the lecture.